 Platelets bud from megakaryocytes in the bone marrow, and then normally circulate about 10 days in the blood.
 Since they are fragments of cells, they have no nucleus.
 But platelets do have most other cellular organelles, including microtubules, which help hold the unactivated platelet in a nice, crisp discoid shape.
 But most important for us are two types of secretion vesicles:

-(In lab, we are looking at figure 3.2, which shows an unactivated platelet and figure 3.10b in Wheater, which shows activated platelets.)
+(In lab, we are looking in Wheater at figure 3.2, which shows an unactivated platelet, and figure 3.10b, which shows activated platelets.)

 When platelets are circulating through vessels with an intact, healthy endothelium, the platelets remain in their original, unactivated state.
 The absence of activating factors and the release of prostacyclin (prostaglandin I2) by the healthy endothelium supports this state.

 However, when a platelet encounters a break in the endothelium, it encounters molecules that trigger its activation.
 One such molecule is collagen, which is characteristically found almost everywhere except inside a blood vessel.
 In addition, thromboxane A2, ADP and thrombin are other factors that trigger the same activation.

 The following are some of the main things that happen as a platelet is activated: